EBAA High Impact Research Grant

 To advance innovation and knowledge in sight restoration, eye banking and cornea transplantation, EBAA provides up to $100,000 in grants each year to fund research in an area of interest to the profession.
 In 2020, the EBAA High Impact Research Grant will fund one proposal focused on “Cell Based Therapies for Corneal Diseases” up to $50,000.
 This funding opportunity is in addition to the smaller research grants that are awarded each year.

-Applications for this grant will be posted in the Spring each year and the recipient will be announced during the Cornea and Eye Banking Forum.
+Applications for this grant are due July 1, 2020, and the recipient will be announced during the Cornea and Eye Banking Forum on November 13, 2020.

 Maximum Award Amount: